agile-students-fall2025/4-final-random_sydneian/UX-DESIGN.md

 ![Register error](<ux-design/register-error.png>)
 ![Log In error](<ux-design/login-error.png>)

 The authentication screens provide entry points for both new and returning users.
-Both screens display the Rendezvous branding with the tagline "Plan together, decide faster."
-The Register screen includes input fields for username, email/phone number, and password with a "Sign up" button and a link to log in.
-The Log In screen features simplified fields for username and password with a "Log in" button and a link to sign up for new users.
-Both screens also feature an example error state.
+Both display the Rendezvous branding with the tagline "Plan together, decide faster."
+The Register screen includes input fields for username, email, and password with a "Sign up" button and a link to log in, and shows an inline error message if the password is too weak.
+The Log In screen includes fields for username and password with a "Log in" button and a link to sign up, displaying an error message if the credentials are incorrect.

 ### Email Verification
 ![Email OTP screen](ux-design/email-verification.png)